City-of-Helsinki/haitaton-backend/scripts/gis-material-update/README.md

 Local directory `haitaton-downloads` is mapped to fetch and processing containers.

+Local directory `haitaton-gis-output` is mapped to processing container.

 External volume `haitaton_gis_prepare` contains scripts for processing.

 External volume `haitaton_gis_db` is dedicated for database.